-The Assembly's Chair is authorized as the exclusive spokesperson for the Assembly and will approve all public communications regarding the conduct of the Assembly unless otherwise delegated.
+The Chair/Facilitator is authorized as the exclusive spokesperson for the Assembly and will approve all public communications regarding the conduct of the Assembly unless otherwise delegated.

-The Citizens' Assembly will present this report to the respective Municipal Councils, which may, at their discretion, refer the report to the respective municipalities' Staff for comment, response and clarification, where appropriate, prior to considering the final recommendations.
+The Assembly will present the Final Report to both Municipal Councils, which may, at their discretion, refer the report to municipalities' staff for comment, response and clarification, where appropriate, prior to considering the final recommendations.